-1 To support the implementation of the strategic plan, to develop a comprehe business report, for presentation to each board meeting, with improved to the accountability for performance to date and including variances from agreed management interventions where necessary, and anticipated impact.
+business report, for accountability for p ementation of the strategic plan, to develop a comprehensive presentation to each board meeting, with improved erformance to date and including variances from agreed targets, entions where necessary, and anticipated impact.

 2 The creation of a board development programme to support the collective and individual priorities for the board 3 Chairing of meetings to include an overview of the agenda business with a focus on decisions to be taken at the meeting.
 4 Consider the development of a stakeholder policy, formed in the light of a stakeholder mapping exercise 5 Consider arrangements for a louder, clearer student voice.
 Also, consideration could be given to observer status for a number of students from the assigned colleges.
 6 Review the Board's role in relation to human resource strategy and development 7 Establish core policy statements derived from the purposes of the GCRB and codify systems and controls that support the implementation of these GCRB policies 8 Review the nature and content of reporting to the GCRB to ensure that all reports are accessible and understandable.
 This could include clarity of recommendation, inclusion of an executive summary and including 'learner and learning implications' in all reports.
 9 Consider the potential benefit to the Board from the formation of a Committee for Learning and Teaching 10 Consider the value to governance from considering the impact for governance from compliance with the expectations of the Code.
 This approach may identify ways to refine governing practice in future.
-11 The Audit and Assurance Committee would benefit from an assurance map i.e. identifying evidence to satisfy assurance in relation to the strategic plan and strategic risk register.
+11 Develop an action plan to follow up themes from the most recent Board self- evaluation exercise 12 The Audit and Assurance Committee would benefit from an assurance map i.e. identifying evidence to satisfy assurance in relation to the strategic plan and strategic risk register.